MEDomics-UdeS/MEDomicsTools/linux.md

 #### **Directories**

-Here are presented the most common commands related to the filesystem, directories, files and folders manipulations.
+Here are presented the most common commands related to the filesystem and directories.

 ```
 # Change working directory to the path.